BarreiroReSird/ProductDataCleaning/README.md

-# ProductDataCleaning
+# shopData

-ETL process for migrating and cleaning product data from an e-commerce database.
+    Updating, analysing and processing shop data using Pentaho Kettle .